EricCodeMonkey/ericcodemonkey.github.io/_posts/2024-12-01-What happens under the hood when you create socket in Java.md

     }
 ```

-As we know from previous step, there is no "real" socket created, so we will get into `createImpl()` method:
+As we know from the previous step, there is no "real" socket created, so we will get into `createImpl()` method:

 ```java